galetaire/spahousing/README.md

 - [Metadata.json](https://github.com/galetaire/spahousing/raw/main/public/docs/metadata.json)

-# About the charts
+# About the data visualizations

-All charts are done with the JavaScript library chart.js, but there might be content in d3.js eventually.
+All charts are done with the JavaScript library chart.js, and the barometer gauge has been built with d3.js.
 All scripts are available at:

 - [spahousing/data/](https://github.com/galetaire/spahousing/tree/main/data)

-If you are creating data visualizations with ``D3js`` or ``chartjs`` you can import the ``.csv`` file from the repository using the import option from the ``D3js`` library, like this:
+If you are creating data visualizations with ``D3js`` or ``chartjs`` you can import the database ``.csv`` file from the repository using the import option from the ``D3js`` library, like this:

 ```
 d3.csv('https://raw.githubusercontent.com/galetaire/spahousing/main/public/docs/spain_stats_csv.csv')